John’s been in touch with his small shelf layout:

 I also wanted to show what is possible when one “does not have time” or “does not have room”.
 When I came back, I sent pictures and you posted the model.

 When we took the trip where I built that little yellow shed, I had know Idea that would be our last family trip to that beloved location.
-Christy and I took one more trip for our anniversary in October of 2018 but it was obvious that her lungs were failing and we would not return.
+Christy and I took one more trip for our anniversary in October but it was obvious that her lungs were failing and we would not return.